 This is a post for specialists – those interested in the organisation of technical and further education colleges in England.
 These colleges were separated from local government in 1993, and granted legal independence.
 Now, 27 years later, the government is proposing to renationalise them.
-A journalist rang me to get my views, as an old codger in this field, and here are my notes.
+A journalist rang me to get my views, as an old codger in this field, and published a thoughtful article in FE Week magazine.
+Before we talked, I did some homework, and here are my notes.
 I was Principal of two colleges – Parson Cross College in Sheffield (1988-92) and then Lambeth College in London (1992-2002) – and previously worked in colleges up and down the country.
 My first college (Kidderminster) was the national leader in carpet weaving; my last (Lambeth) in dental technology, with all manner of wonders in between.
 I worked at colleges that trained make-up artists for Granada tv, that won the Worshipful Company of Plaisterers annual prize.
 Both my daughters qualified through FE.
 I’m not just an FE nerd, I’m an FE enthusiast.

 The 1988 Education Reform Act had established Local Management of Schools (LMS) and of colleges, which was a precursor to incorporation in the increase in autonomy for institutions.
 It seemed to me to neatly combine local management with democratic control.
 When I went to London in 1992, I found that, unlike the rest of the country, they hadn’t undergone LMS/C (it was felt to be too much on top of the abolition of the ILEA) and the difference in management style was painful.
 I think the examples of bizarre and silly LEA interventions given in the Guardian’s article of 2008 refers to this time, not the ERA years that preceded incorporation.
 An example – I can remember when, after the Wapping printers’ strike, our college library was forbidden to stock Rupert Murdoch titles.